 - 5.19 The standard approach is that a short visit is made to the TEI by the review team.
-As of 2021, this may well take place online.
-But if onsite it will be residential and should normally last approx. 48 hours and will be built around attendance at a governors' meeting where possible and appropriate; but there will be flexibility depending on the nature of the TEI's training.
+Elements of this may take place online, but it is likelier to be onsite and residential.
+It should normally last approx. 48 hours and will be built around attendance at a governors' meeting where possible and appropriate; but there will be flexibility depending on the nature of the TEI's training.
 It may be necessary to visit more than one location, and review team members can subdivide if needed.
 Separate visits rather than just one may sometimes be necessary.
-The aim is to enable reviewers to sample the life of the institution at each of its centres, including teaching, worship and social time, and to meet (mainly in small groups): - the TEI principal (probably individually) - some other teaching, management and administrative staff - the Internal Quality Nominee - Students (varying year groups, and possibly some spouses/partners) - Home/training incumbents and placement supervisors - 5.20 To achieve the best possible mix of observation and conversations, the Senior Reviewer, TEI and NMT should work together in advance to design the programme for the visit.
+The aim is to enable reviewers to sample the life of the institution at each of its centres, including teaching, worship and social time, and to meet (mainly in small groups): - the TEI principal (probably individually) - some other teaching, management and administrative staff - the Internal Quality Nominee - Students (varying year groups, and possibly some spouses/partners) - Home/training incumbents and placement supervisors - 5.20 To achieve the best possible mix of observation and conversations, the Senior Reviewer, TEI and MDT should work together in advance to design the programme for the visit.
 By the time the full PER documentation is prepared there should be a detailed timetable of events that the reviewers will observe and individuals and groups they will meet. - 5.21 The reviewers' visit programme should also build in time for reviewers to debrief, identify emerging findings and issues to feed back to the full team, and areas to explore further.
 There should also be space in the visit programme for the reviewers to dialogue with the TEI's principal and senior leadership if clarification is needed on particular issues.